relay-integrations/datadog/steps/incident-create/README.md

 This step creates a new Datadog Incident.

-This requires a Datadog connection with API and Application keys.
+This requires a Datadog connection with API and application keys.

 Workflows should provide the following parameters in the spec: